Every Marvel movie coming in the next few years

 The last movie of Marvel’s Phase Three, after Far From Home there’s a bit of a wait before any new Marvel movies – and from hereon out, we’re taking educated guesses as to what each release date will be related to.

-This is all speculation, but at the moment the big money is on this release date being saved for The Eternals, Marvel’s cosmic new franchise that’s cast Angelina Jolie, Richard Madden, Kumail Nanjiana and (possibly) Keanu Reeves.
+The Eternals is Marvel’s cosmic new franchise that’s cast Angelina Jolie, Richard Madden and Kumail Nanjiani.

 You can read more about the film here.